Event Agenda

 speaker headshot Dr Pauldy Otermans

-Otermans Institute
+Head of Research AI Otermans Institute

-time icon20-03-2026 11:25
+time icon20-03-2026 11:15

 Beyond the code: Building tech teams that truly innovate

-The future of technology isn’t just written in code—it’s shaped by diverse skills, perspectives, and leadership styles.
+The future of technology isn’t just written in code - it’s shaped by diverse skills, perspectives, and leadership styles.
 This panel will explore why innovation in tech demands more than technical expertise.
 We’ll tackle common misconceptions like “we just need more engineers” and show how roles in strategy, marketing, change management, and stakeholder engagement are critical to success.

 Panellists will share: